pouellette123/2020_03_DO_Boston_casestudy_part_1/README.md

-Please follow the live for an explanation of the case study. [document](https://docs.google.com/document/d/17OwlITE-yPWNj3Vi5RtQfz3ItvSkOfnbaVMnzlZyGTg)
+Please follow the link for an explanation of the case study. [document](https://docs.google.com/document/d/17OwlITE-yPWNj3Vi5RtQfz3ItvSkOfnbaVMnzlZyGTg)

-This Project uses a cask flask application to implement a CI/CD pipeline.
+This Project uses a flask application to implement a CI/CD pipeline.

 The infrastructure added.